WorkNode1/Getting_and_Cleaning_Data/CodeBook.md

 	* Columns 3-66 are averages of attribute measurements

-See ./UCI HAR DATASET/features.txt for detailed description of each attribute measured.
+See ./UCI HAR DATASET/features_info.txt for a more detailed description of each attribute measured.